httpie/cli/extras/profiling/README.md

 # HTTPie Benchmarking Infrastructure

-This directory includes the benchmarks we use for testing HTTPie's speed.
+This directory includes the benchmarks we use for testing HTTPie's speed and the infrastructure to automate this testing accross versions.